peteroupc/peteroupc.github.io/bernsupp.md

 A _continued fraction_ is one way to write a real number.
 For purposes of the following proof, every real number greater than 0 and less than 1 has the following _continued fraction expansion_: 0 + 1 / (_a_[1] + 1 / (_a_[2] + 1 / (_a_[3] + ... ))), where each _a_\[_i_\], a _partial denominator_, is an integer greater than 0.
 A _quadratic irrational number_ is an irrational number that can be written as (_b_+sqrt(_c_))/_d_, where _b_, _c_, and _d_ are rational numbers.

 _Proof:_  By Lagrange's continued fraction theorem, every quadratic irrational number has a continued fraction expansion that is eventually periodic; the expansion can be described using a finite number of partial denominators, the last "few" of which repeat forever.
 The following example describes a periodic continued fraction expansion: \[0; 1, 2, (5, 4, 3)\], which is the same as \[0; 1, 2, 5, 4, 3, 5, 4, 3, 5, 4, 3, ...\].
-In this example, the partial denominators are the numbers after the semicolon; the size of the period (`(5, 4, 3)`) is 3; and the size of the non-period (`1, 2`) is 2.
+In this example, the partial denominators are the numbers after the semicolon; the size of the period (`(5, 4, 3)`) is 3; and the size of the nonperiod (`1, 2`) is 2.

 Given a periodic expansion, and with the aid of an algorithm for simulating [**continued fractions**](https://peteroupc.github.io/bernoulli.html#Continued_Fractions), a recursive Markov chain for the expansion (Etessami and Yannakakis 2009)[^39] can be described as follows.
 The chain's components are all built on the following template.
 The template component has one entry E, one inner node N, one box, and two exits X0 and X1.
 The box has one _call port_ as well as two _return ports_ B0 and B1.